chocolateboy/pmsencoder/README.md

 # Troubleshooting <a name="Troubleshooting"></a>

+* Make sure there's only one version of the plugin in the `plugins` directory.
+* Make sure `pmsencoder` is at the start of the list of engines in PMS.conf.
+* Make sure `mencoder_path` is not set, or is not pointing to the standalone PMSEncoder.
 * Check the PMS debug.log.
 * Check the pmsencoder.log, which should be in the same location as the debug.log.